The Department of Nursing

 In addition, each student must maintain an overall grade point average (GPA) of at least 2.5 in order to retain his/her standing in the program.
 Any student with a GPA of less than 2.5 for two consecutive semesters will be required to withdraw from the Program.
 Every student is expected to complete the program in no more than (5) years; otherwise, the student will be required to withdraw from the program.
 A student who is advised to withdraw from the program should meet with his/her own academic advisor for appropriate guidance.
 Every BSN student is assigned to a faculty/academic advisor on entering the program.

 In addition to the sixty (60) credits earned in this program, the BSN student must earn a total of 120 college credits to qualify for graduation.
-The graduate will be awarded a Bachelor of Science Degree in Nursing.

 The Department of Nursing